 This green soup is a quick and easy and, yes, tasty manner in which to not-so-sneakily inject some broccoli, peas, spinach, and other green vegetables into your weekday routine.

-This green soup recipe calls for all manner of good-for-you things, including peas and broccoli and spinach, but doesn’t taste like doing penance.
-And all the better if you’re the sort of home cook who can’t help but toss in a little of this and some of that.
-Dump in twice as many peas!
-Reduce the spinach to a single handful!
-There’s no need to get hung up on the precise weight of your peas or whether your broccoli is 12 ounces or 16 ounces.
-Rely on this recipe as a blueprint for a dumping ground—albeit a lovely tasting one—for anything green languishing in your fridge.
-(We’ve been making a version that includes leeks and zucchini in addition to what’s suggested below and wowsa!)
+Although this green soup recipe calls for all manner of good-for-you things such as peas and broccoli and spinach, we swear it doesn’t taste like doing penance.
+And to further help you put to lovely use all those green things languishing in your veggie bin or freezer, you can rely on this recipe as a basic blueprint and ignore the exact amounts.
+Nothing needs to be unerringly precise.
+Dump in twice as many peas.
+Reduce the spinach to a single handful.
+There’s no need to get hung up on the precise number of cups of peas or whether your broccoli is 12 ounces or 16 ounces.
+We’ve been playing with the proportions and it hasn’t failed us yet.
+(We’ve also been making a version that includes leeks and zucchini in addition to the ingredients suggested in the recipe below and wowsa!)
 As for that lovely swirl you see commingling with the liquid greens, it’s actually a surprisingly satisfying cashew cream—don’t knock it until you try it.
-Although if you’re just not into that sorta thing, and you’re not beholden to anyone who adheres to dairy-free or vegan tenets, go ahead and substitute a swirl of actual heavy cream.–Renee Schettler Rossi
+Although if you’re just not into that sorta thing, go ahead and substitute a swirl of actual heavy cream or, for those beholden to someone with dairy issues or who subscribes to vegan tenets, unsweetened coconut cream.–Renee Schettler Rossi

 Green Soup Recipe